-Residents plan their weekly menus and are encouraged to attend weekly meetings to plan group and individual leisure activities both on and off-campus.
+Residents help to plan their weekly menus, taking into account dietary requirements based on preference, religion and health needs.
+Weekly resident meetings are held in each accommodation base, to plan group and individual leisure activities; both on and off-campus.

-The College offers a step-down approach to developing independent living skills, with residents initially living in the main house, progressing to small cottages around campus, then to accommodation within the village and finally to houses in town approx. 5 miles away.
-At each progression stage, a carefully planned decrease in staff support encourages students to demonstrate and develop their ability to live more independently.
+The college offers a step-down approach to developing independent living skills, with residents initially housed in the main house, progressing to the small cottages around campus, then to accommodation within the village and finally to houses in a small town approx. 5 miles away.
+At each progression step, a carefully planned decrease in staff support encourages students to demonstrate and develop their ability to live more independently.

 Directions: Turn left into Cranborne Village Square by the telephone box, signposted Boveridge, taking right-hand fork at the far end of the Square.
 Stay on this road past the farm, turning right signposted Damerham, following HSWEETS signs.
 After approx. 300 yards taking the track on the left next to cottage into the college grounds.
 Proceed for approx. half a mile.